Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns current plan, rate limits, and usage for the active billing period, which is a specific verb+resource combination.
-It is distinct from all sibling tools that focus on companies, persons, or filings.
+The title and description clearly specify the tool returns current plan, rate limits, and usage for the active billing period, distinguishing it from other 'get_' siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.